commonsense/blog.conceptnet.io/posts/2020/conceptnet-58.md

 This should also allow us, soon, to update the instructions on how to run one's own copy of the ConceptNet API without so much manual effort.

+## Distinguishing Indonesian (`id`) and Malay (`ms`)

+The use of the language code `ms` in earlier releases of ConceptNet 5 reflects our uncertainty about the scope of the `ms` language code.
+Some sources said it was a "macrolanguage" code for all Malay languages including Indonesian, so we implemented it similarly to the macrolanguage `zh` for Chinese languages.
+Thus, we formerly used `ms` to include both Indonesian (_bahasa Indonesia_) and the specific Malay language (_bahasa Melayu_).

+This led to confusion of words that have different meanings or connotations in the two languages, and the appearance that Indonesian was missing from the language list.
+In retrospect, it's better and more expected to represent the Indonesian language with its own language code, `id`.

+So in version 5.8, we have separate support for Indonesian (`id`) and Malay (`ms`).
+This is the largest data change in ConceptNet 5.8.
+Fortunately, our largest sources of data for these languages (Open Multilingual WordNet and Wiktionary) have similar coverage of both languages.

 ## Updated French and German Wiktionary